seccanj/testman4trac/README.txt

 descriptions.)

-Release 1.10.2 (2022-03-13):
+Release 2.0.0 (2022-03-19):

+  o Fixed compatibility with Trac 1.4.
+This version only works with Trac 1.4.x.
+    With Trac 0.12.x use plugins v.
+1.9.x.
+    With Trac 1.2 use plugins v.
+1.20.x.
+    There is currently no version that works with Trac 1.5.x.

-  o A big effort to update and complete all the translations.
+  o With this version a big effort has been done to update and complete all the translations.
-    Also thanks to longradix for adding Dutch and updating German and Google Translate for the rest :-)
+    Also thanks to @longradix for adding Dutch and updating German and to Google Translate for the rest :-)

 Release 1.10.1 (2022-03-05):